lm695/site/pages/artic/artic_ebov-seq-sop-1.0.0.md

 20. On the New experiment popup screen, select the running parameters for your experiment from the individual tabs:

+    - `Output settings - FASTQ`
-   > Output settings - FASTQ: The number of basecalls that MinKNOW will write in a single file.
+    : The number of basecalls that MinKNOW will write in a single file.
 By default this is set to 4000

-   >
+    - `Output settings - FAST5`
-   > Output settings - FAST5: The number of files that MinKNOW will write to a single folder.
+    : The number of files that MinKNOW will write to a single folder.
 By default this is set to 4000

 21. Click `Begin Experiment`.